knicklabs/lake-malawi/README.md

 ### Landcover

 The landcover notebook defines the lake's boundary and creates a 25km buffer around the boundary.
-The buffered area is stored in `./data/processed/lake_malawi_expanded_25km.json` in GeoJSON format.
-The notebook also processes the raw satellite data from `./data/raw`.
-For each year of data, the pixels whose coordinates fall inside the buffered area are extracted and subsequently stored in `./data/processed/malawi_{year}_masked.tif` (replace {year} with the any year from [2017...2024]).

-The extracted data is analyzed into landcover categories (e.g. different surface types) and examined for changes year-over-year between 2017 and 2024, inclusively.
+The notebook also processes the raw satellite data from the region.
+For each year of data, the pixels whose coordinates fall inside the buffered area are extracted.
+The extracted data is segmented into landcover categories (e.g. different surface types) and examined for changes year-over-year between 2017 and 2024, inclusively.

 ### Evapotranspiration